labbsr0x/big-brother/README.md

 1. `WEBHOOK_URL`: the bot address

+## Grafana

+A service to generate graphics to help to query, visualize and understand your metrics.

-## Promster Cluster (monitor)
+## BB-Promster Cluster

 The service that federate's on the client's `bb-promster` cluster, hosts and evaluates alerting rules and dispatches alerts accordingly.

 Gets configured by:

-1. `BB_PROMSTER_LEVEL`: integer greater than 0 that defines which level this promster sits on it's own federation cluster;
+1. [TO BE DEPRECATED] `BB_PROMSTER_LEVEL`: integer greater than 0 that defines which level this promster sits on it's own federation cluster;
 2. `ETCD_URLS`: defines the ETCD cluster urls, separated by comma;
 3. `ALERT_MANAGER_URLS`: defines the alertmanager cluster urls;

+## Cortex

+The service that monitores and stores metrics sended by the **BB Promster Clusters**

+## BB-Manager

+A front-end interface to register apps and version.

 # How to Run locally